bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ### Closing on $route change

 By default, `<b-sidebar>` will close itself when the `$route` changes (full path including query and hash).
-This can be partuclarly handy if the sidebar is placed outside of your `<router-view>` and is used for navigation.
+This can be particularly handy if the sidebar is placed outside of your `<router-view>` and is used for navigation.

 You can disable this behaviour by setting the `no-close-on-route-change` prop to `true`.